-The Managers/Implementing Entities are the PMU and the REA.
+The Managers/Implementing Entities are the NEP-PMU.

 The Stakeholders of this system include, but are not limited to, the following:

 - Federal Government of Nigeria

 - Federal Ministry of Power, Works & Housing

 - Federal Ministry of Finance

 - Federal Ministry of Environment

 - International Development Association (IDA)

 - International and Nigerian Companies

 - Nigeria Electricity Regulatory Commission

 - Rural Electrification Agency

 - Federal Universities and Teaching Hospitals.